rahul-gharat/dronahq-docs/docs/control-editor-ide/basics.md

 };
 ```

-- **this.showError(msg)** :- In the handlebars and Coffee file view section we have an fb-field-error-message class to show error messages.we just need to call this function and pass the error message we want to show in the parameter.
+- **this.showError(msg)** :- In the handlebars and Coffee file view section we have an fb-field-error-message class to show error messages.
+We just need to call this function and pass the error message we want to show in the parameter.

 If we wish to have code for this directly in control than we can add this code :-
 ```javascript